PNC Bank Review 2026

 PNC Bank Features

-• 2,300 Locations In 21 States: PNC has a brick-and-mortar presence in 21 states, with locations throughout the Midwest, Mid-Atlantic, and Southeast.
+• Accessibility: PNC has a brick-and-mortar presence in 28 states, with more than 2,600 locations throughout the Midwest, Mid-Atlantic, and Southeast.
 Outside of Texas, there aren’t any locations west of the Mississippi River, and PNC has only a few locations in New England.

-• 18,000 Fee-Free ATMs: PNC has 18,000 ATMs throughout its service area, making it the fourth-largest bank in the US in terms of branded ATMs.
+• 60,000+ Fee-Free ATMs: There are more than 60,000 PNC and Partner ATMs coast to coast.
 All of these ATMs are available to PNC customers for fee-free access.

 • Online Banking: PNC’s secure online platform allows you to schedule and pay bills, transfer money, keep track of your eStatements, and set account alerts.